Lithuania

 Special Application Instructions

-In addition to being a prestigious academic exchange program, the Fulbright Program is designed to expand and strengthen relationships between the people of the United States and citizens of other nations and to promote international understanding and cooperation.
-To support this mission, Fulbrighters may be asked to participate in Embassy outreach activities, e.g. give talks, and otherwise engage with the host community, in addition to their primary activities.
+In addition to being a prestigious academic exchange program, the Fulbright Program is designed to expand and strengthen relationships between the people of the United States and citizens of other nations, and to promote international understanding and cooperation.
+To support this mission, Fulbrighters may be asked to participate in Embassy outreach activities, such as by giving talks, volunteering at the Embassy's public events, and otherwise engaging with the host community, in addition to their primary activities.

 Some language study prior to arrival is encouraged to promote deeper engagement with the host community.
 There is a possibility that U.S. Students will be provided with a stipend to study the local language while in-country.